zowe/docs-site/docs/getting-started/overview.md

     Several application-type plug-ins are provided.
 For more information, see [Using the Zowe Application Framework application plug-ins](../user-guide/mvd-using.html#using-zowe-framework-application-plug-ins).

-## Explorer server
+## z/OS Services

-The explorer server is a z/OS® RESTful web service and deployment architecture for z/OS microservices.
-The server is implemented as a Liberty Profile web application that uses z/OSMF services to provide a range of APIs for the management of jobs, data sets and z/OS UNIX™ System Services (USS) files.
+Zowe provides a z/OS® RESTful web service and deployment architecture for z/OS microservices.
+Delivered with Zowe are core z/OS services

-These APIs have the following features:
+ - **z/OS Datasets services:**
+   get a list of jobs, get content from a job file output, submit job from a data set, and more...
+ - **z/OS Jobs services:**
+    get a list of data sets, retrieve content from a member, create a dats set, and more ...

+The full list of capabilities of the RESTful APIs can be viewed from the API catalog that will display the Open API Specification for their capabilities.

 - These APIs are described by the Open API Specification allowing them to be incorporated to any standard-based REST API developer tool or API management process.
 - These APIs can be exploited by off-platform applications with proper security controls.

-Any client application that calls RESTful APIs directly can use the explorer server.

-As a deployment architecture, the explorer server accommodates the installation of other z/Tool microservices into its Liberty instance.
-These microservices can be used by explorer server APIs and client applications.
+As a deployment architecture, the z/OS Services are running as microservices with a Springboot embedded Tomcat stack.

 ## Zowe CLI
 Zowe CLI is a command-line interface that lets application developers interact with the mainframe in a familiar format.
 Zowe CLI helps to increase overall productivity, reduce the learning curve for developing mainframe applications, and exploit the ease-of-use of off-platform tools.
 Zowe CLI lets application developers use common tools such as Integrated Development Environments (IDEs), shell commands, bash scripts, and build tools for mainframe development.
 It provides a set of utilities and services for application developers that want to become efficient in supporting and building z/OS applications quickly.